daniloasdotcom/daniloaspk/README.md

 - 📝 Copywriter and Blogger

-These experiences helped me and help a lot during problem solving.
+<strong>These experiences helped me and help a lot during problem solving.</strong>

 - 🔭 I'm currently working on scientific research on [biochars](https://share.streamlit.io/daniloasdotcom/biocharscience/main/app.py)
 - And in the following side projects: